Bytedesk/bytedesk/README.md

 ## Customization

-The big appeal of OpenGPTs as compared to using OpenAI directly is that it is more customizable.
+The big appeal of Bytedesk as compared to using OpenAI directly is that it is more customizable.
 Specifically, you can choose which language models to use as well as more easily add custom tools.
 You can also use the underlying APIs directly and build a custom UI yourself should you choose.